amitopenwriteup/devops-with-ai/n8nagent.md

 ## Agent 2 — Analyze Failure & Post Fix Suggestion

 This agent is triggered by a GitLab webhook when a pipeline fails.
-It fetches the job log, sends it to Ollama, and posts the suggestion as an MR comment.
+It fetches the job log, sends it to Ollama (llama3.2:1b), and posts the suggestion as an MR comment.

 ### Node Flow